 pipelineId String The unique ID assigned to the pipeline. t topics List of topics The Kafka topics that are pre-defined in the Data Lake and available for use. name String Descriptive name of the topic.
-Example: "resourceMetricsIngestTopic" topicId String The actual Kafka- assigned name of the topic.
-U rls List of URLs URLs of services in the Data Lake available for use. name String Descriptive name of the url.
-String Descriptive name of the url.
-Exa Example: "k8sUrl", "objectStoreUrl", "kafkaUrl" urlValue String The actual url of a service.
+Example: "resourceMetricsIngestTopic" topicId String The actual Kafka- assigned name of the topic. urls List of URLs URLs of services in the Data Lake available for us URLs of services in the Data Lake available for use. name String Descriptive name of the url.
+Descriptive name of the url.
+Example: "k8sUrl", "objectStoreUrl", "kafkaUrl" Example: "k8sUrl", "objectStoreUrl", "kafkaUrl" urlValue String The actual url of a service.
 The actual url of a service.